aswathyseb/biostar-recipes/docs/Recipes.md

 The website is designed to run and share recipes, by doing the following:

 - Generates an easy-to-use graphical interface to command line tools
-- Supports public and private project-based workflows
+- Supports public and private project-based work-flows
 - Data storage

 ---